 Chico’s Travelers Collection has wrinkle free options that look great coming straight out of the suitcase.
 Many dressy options, too!
 I always include a few items from Chico’s in my capsule wardrobe.

 Diane Kroe specializes in travel-friendly clothing and has some of the best travel clothes for women.
 Most are multi-functional – converting from scarves to cardigans, skirted tights to bodysuits.
 Diane Kroe’s line includes stylish clothing for plus size women as well.
 I always have a Diane Kroe piece on my packing list!

 Wool& clothing isn’t designed specifically for travel, but the simple merino dresses are a natural to work as your base.
 They also offer merino wool leggings which are wonderful for layering on chilly mornings.

 Eileen Fisher‘s styles are timeless.
-The luxe merino stretch line would seem to be the perfect travel solution.
+The silk tops and the luxe merino stretch line would seem to be perfect travel solutions.
 (I haven’t had the opportunity to try this line, but have had great success with lightweight, odor resistant merino wool.)

 Visit REI to see lots of options for active travel – Patagonia, Prana, Exofficio, Smartwool, Icebreaker – all are great options if you’ll be hiking or cycling on your trip.